Prem-Duvvapu/ShowTime/README.md

 ### 🎬 Movie Management

-- **Movie**: Contains details about a movie, such as title, duration, genre, and language.
+- **Movie**: Contains details about a movie, such as title, and duration.
 - **MovieController**: Responsible for managing movies – adding, removing, or fetching movie listings.

 ### 🏢 Theatre and City